-This function should be called before the Vivado IDE project is created.
-Before the System Generator Infrastructure creates the project, it has to know what files need to be added to the Vivado IDE project and what additional Tcl commands need to be run.
-There might be use-cases where the user wants to add some files to the project, based on the top-level port interface of the System Generator design.
-For this purpose, a structure which describes the port interface will be passed into this function called design_info. design_info is described in detail in a later section.
+This function should be called before you create the Vivado® IDE project.
+Before the System Generator Infrastructure creates the project, it has to know what files need to be added to the Vivado® IDE project, and what additional Tcl commands need to be run.
+There might be use-cases where the user wants to add some files to the project based on the top-level port interface of the System Generator design.
+For this purpose, a structure that describes the port interface is passed into this function called design_info. design_info is described in detail in a later section.